stvhwrd/PyQuest/README.md

 * Error Handling and logging
 * Streaming services
 * Wrappers for all Account and Market calls
-* [XLWings] User Defined Functions (UDFs) that can call all Python wrapped Questrade API's from Microsoft Excel
+* [xlwings] User Defined Functions (UDFs) that can call all Python wrapped Questrade API's from Microsoft Excel
 * A local database to minimize API callouts when possible so that rate limits are not hit